WebOfTrustInfo/rwot11-the-hague/draft-documents/composable-credentials.md

 Attestations can be gathered by BEMA on its own website, or on a third party LER/VC Notary.
 Individuals may sign in with OAuth using an existing account, such as LinkedIn, and may import any social or work credentials as an indicator of their credibility.
 Bona fides such as degrees and skills that have been recorded as LERs may be cryptographically attached as Linked Claims.

 Not all users may have public credentials.
-BEMA may also create accounts for recipients using their government issued identifications, which would be protected from most viewers.
+BEMA may also create accounts for recipients using their government-issued identifications, which would be protected from most viewers.
 Neighbors or friends with public credentials may also attest to the needs or use of funds for another user.

-Attestations may include photos of repairs/cleanup/services with embedded dates and geolocations. \
+Attestations may include photos of repairs/cleanup/services with embedded dates and geolocations.
- \
 This enables important new opportunities to independently validate use of funds.

 Another "aid organization", RATS, has friends in high places and receives a large chunk of relief funds.
 However, no individuals with independently verified ties to the disaster area wind up attesting to receiving any help.
 This data can be taken into account during the next allocation, or perhaps by investigative reporters.

-In addition to the validation of use of funds, relief organizations can leverage LinkedClaims to provide a long term benefit to local trainees.
-Local relief workers who jump in and learn new skills in responding to a crisis, may benefit from attestations from BEMA about the training they have received and the responsibilities they took on during the crisis.
+In addition to the validation of use of funds, relief organizations can leverage LinkedClaims to provide a long-term benefit to local trainees.
+Local relief workers who jump in and learn new skills while responding to a crisis may benefit from attestations from BEMA about the training they have received and the responsibilities they took on during the crisis.

-For example, if trained in the logistics of running a food service (to aid the emergency workers providing disaster relief), when this is all over they could use that credential they were granted when they apply for a job in some other similar food service position in the 'after times' of this event.
+For example, if a worker is trained in the logistics of running a food service (to aid the emergency workers providing disaster relief), when this is all over they could use that credential they were granted when they apply for a job in some other similar food service position, in the 'after times' of this event.

-### **A person was harmed by an entity**
+### A Person Was Harmed by an Entity

 _note: unlike the other examples, in this case the subject is possibly hostile to the claim_

 <img align="right" src="resources/composable-credentials/junta-network.png"/>
 ###
-<span style="text-decoration:underline;">User Story</span>: A protester in Myanmar is believed to be kidnapped by the military Junta.
+<span style="text-decoration:underline;">User Story</span>: A protester in Myanmar is believed to be kidnapped by the military junta.
 A related claim notes that POSCO International continues to do business with the junta.  \
 <span style="text-decoration:underline;">Goal:</span> Gather evidence to hold harmful actors accountable.  \
 <span style="text-decoration:underline;">Actors:</span> Disappeared protestor, (possibly anonymous) friend, reporter, website documenting oil-money flows<span style="text-decoration:underline;"> \
-Pre-Conditions:</span> Reporter has a DID, credential wallet supporting self-authoring/signing, and supports multibase hashlinks.
+Pre-Conditions:</span> Reporter has: a DID; credential wallet supporting self-authoring/signing and supporting multibase hashlinks.
 Family member speaks anonymously over signal.
 Credible website exists documenting the business relationship between Chevron and the military.  \
 <span style="text-decoration:underline;">Post-Conditions:</span>  A claim is published about the enforced disappearance, with an estimate of uncertainty.
 A related claim is published about the flow of funds.
 The structured claims may link to a long-form traditional article.
 Later, investors may use the structured claims to automatically disinvest in human rights-abusing companies. \
 <span style="text-decoration:underline;">Trigger:</span> A student protestor is disappeared and a friend contacts a reporter. \
 <span style="text-decoration:underline;">Flow Narrative:</span>

 Khant Zin Win [disappeared on Apr 21, 2022](https://myanmar-now.org/en/news/missing-dagon-university-students-believed-to-be-in-junta-custody) immediately after a military truck was seen entering their street.
 An article documenting the disappearance was written in Myanmar-now.org, in this case with a named source.
 In other cases for safety reasons, the source's name must be protected. \
  \
 According to [current data at Justice for Myanmar](https://data.justiceformyanmar.org/), POSCO International funnels significant funds to the Myanmar military Junta.
-Pension funds such as Första AP-fonden (AP1) of Sweden, continue to invest in POSCO.  \
+Pension funds such as Första AP-fonden (AP1) of Sweden, continue to invest in POSCO.
- \
 By publishing linked claims relating the specific harms to the money flows in a standardized format, an independent application can be developed helping investment managers avoid the risk of investing in companies that contribute money to current human rights abusers.
 A news aggregator might choose to provide a "take action" link under a news item that enables the reader to adjust their buying or investing behavior accordingly.

-### A claim that attests to the provenance of an article posted in a published news service
+### A Claim that Attests to the Provenance of an Article Posted in a Published News Service

 **<span style="text-decoration:underline;">User Story</span>**: Island News (IN) investigative journalism reports are often attacked as false by those described in their stories.
-Island News established a repository for data collected by investigative reporting teams to catalog reporter’s notes, pictures, recordings and related data, hashlinked to the credential of record for each investigation, signed by paper, with each digital object collected signed by the reporter’s who gathered them.
-The ICIJ periodically reviews reports and issues a LinkedClaim recommendation as toIsland News investigative reporting practices.  \
+Island News established a repository for data collected by investigative reporting teams to catalog reporter’s notes, pictures, recordings, and related data, hashlinked to the credential of record for each investigation, signed by the paper, with each digital object collected also signed by the reporters who gathered them.
+The ICIJ periodically reviews reports and issues a LinkedClaim recommendation as to Island News investigative reporting practices.  \
-<span style="text-decoration:underline;">Goal:</span> Protect journalists from false accusations of fraud, lying and reporting of false news. \
+<span style="text-decoration:underline;">Goal:</span> Protect journalists from false accusations of fraud, lying, and reporting of false news. \
-<span style="text-decoration:underline;">Actors:</span> Island News, reporters affiliated with IN investigative teams,the ICIJ <span style="text-decoration:underline;"> \
+<span style="text-decoration:underline;">Actors:</span> Island News, reporters affiliated with IN investigative teams, the ICIJ <span style="text-decoration:underline;"> \
-Pre-Conditions: IN has Trust Repository of reporting artifacts, a transparent governance structure vetting artifacts to be included in it, ICIJ has VC issuing service for LinkedClaim VCs \
+Pre-Conditions: IN has: Trust Repository of reporting artifacts; a transparent governance structure vetting artifacts to be included in it.
+ICIJ has: VC issuing service for LinkedClaim VCs \
 Post-Conditions: </span>Investigative journalism reports by IN has a robust data management practice to guard against allegations of generating mis-information.<span style="text-decoration:underline;"> \
 Trigger: </span>Accusations of fake news by targets of IN’s investigative reports<span style="text-decoration:underline;"> \
 Flow Narrative:</span>

-Island News, the daily morning paper for the Signal Islands, has a reputation for in depth investigative reporting.
-Recently, controversies have emerged when a report on inappropriate use of provincial revenue collected from bond financing was published stating that government ministers involved in the oversight of the fund accounts associated with a new economic development, anchored by Wind Casinos, redirected substantial amounts of Bitcoin to private ministerial accounts.
+Island News, the daily morning paper for the Signal Islands, has a reputation for in-depth investigative reporting.
+Recently, controversies emerged when a report on inappropriate use of provincial revenue collected from bond financing was published stating that government ministers involved in the oversight of the fund accounts associated with a new economic development, anchored by Wind Casinos, redirected substantial amounts of Bitcoin to private ministerial accounts.

-Representatives of these ministers countered that these accusations were fabricated and published purported notes from the reporting journalists corroborating their claims.The journalists contested these representations of their work, with the back and forth of accusations and countering claims devolving into a confusing and ultimately unresolvable incident that diverted public attention to the serious concerns initially raised.
+Representatives of these ministers countered that these accusations were fabricated and published purported notes from the reporting journalists corroborating their claims.
+The journalists contested these representations of their work, with the back and forth of accusations and counter-claims devolving into a confusing and ultimately unresolvable incident that diverted public attention to the serious concerns initially raised.

-Island News decided to hashlink future investigative reporting and associate them with a verifiable credential signed by the reporters involved.
-This was further substantiated by a verifiable LinkedClaim credential issued by The International Consortium of Investigative Journalism (the ICIJ), corroborating by a respected third party the claims of authenticity derived by the review of the investigative journalism process and specific transcripts of notes, photographic evidence and recordings the Island News submitted to them and they independently analyzed.
+Island News decided to hashlink future investigative reporting and associate them with a Verifiable Credential signed by the reporters involved.
+This was further substantiated by a Verifiable LinkedClaim Credential issued by The International Consortium of Investigative Journalism (the ICIJ), corroborating by a respected third party the claims of authenticity derived by the review of the investigative journalism process and specific transcripts of notes, photographic evidence, and recordings the Island News submitted to them and they independently analyzed.

 Future investigative journalism reports contain the links to these credentials, publicly accessible, and verifiable for all who wish to see them.